Particular/docs.particular.net/transports/azure-storage-queues/multi-storageaccount-support.md

 ![Single storage account](azure01.png "width=500")

-When the number of instances of endpoints are increased, all endpoints continue reading and writing to the same storage account.
-Once the limit of 2,000 message/sec per queue or 20,000 message/sec per storage account is reached, Azure throttles the message throughput.
+When the number of instances of endpoints is increased, all endpoints continue reading and writing to the same storage account.
+Once the limit of 2,000 message/sec per queue or 20,000 message/sec per storage account is reached, Azure storage service throttles the message throughput.

 ![Single storage account with scaled out endpoints](azure02.png "width=500")